-You are expected be acting in "good faith" in making a report.
+You are expected to act in "good faith" when making a report.
 This means that you provide information you know or suspect is true.
-You are also required to cooperate in any investigation that may arise as a result of a report.
+You are also required to cooperate in any investigation that may arise because of a report.
 Depending upon the allegations in your report, this could include discussions with you.
 All University employees are expected to be truthful and candid during any misconduct investigation.
-Providing information known to be false or intentionally misleading, either in a report or during the course of an investigation, is a serious matter that could result in discipline or termination.
+Providing information known to be false or intentionally misleading, either in a report or during the course of an investigation, is a serious matter that could result in disciplinary action, up to or including termination.

 - How soon should I make a report?